Boosted Enhanced Quantile Regression Neural Networks with Spatiotemporal Permutation Entropy for Complex System Prognostics: Pipeline Architecture

 \subsection{Training Time}

+Training the 700 first-stage quantile predictors (\(70\times 10\)) required approximately 120 hours.
+The second-stage refinement networks required a further 60 hours, giving an approximate cumulative training duration of 180 hours for the B-EQRNN quantile stages before the SNN and TFT classifiers were fitted.

-\begin{itemize} \item \textbf{Initial QRNN Layer:} Training 700 (i.e., $70 \times 10$) first-stage quantile predictors required approximately \textbf{120 hours}. \item \textbf{Refinement QRNNs:} Another \textbf{60 hours} for the second-stage refinement networks. \item \textbf{Cumulative Duration:} A total of \textbf{180 hours} of training to cover all quantiles. \end{itemize} We adopt a more advanced training strategy using the AdamW optimizer with an initial learning rate of $5\times10^{-4}$, reduced by a factor of $10$ every 80 epochs.
-To accommodate the expanded network depth, we replace standard ReLU with Parametric ReLU for adaptive negative slopes, and employ group normalization ($\epsilon = 10^{-5}$, \texttt{groups} = 8) to improve batch-independent convergence.
-We set a dropout rate of $0.15$ to mitigate overfitting.
+We adopt a more advanced training strategy using the AdamW optimiser with an initial learning rate of \(5\times 10^{-4}\), reduced by a factor of 10 every 80 epochs.
+To accommodate the expanded network depth, we replace standard ReLU with Parametric ReLU for adaptive negative slopes, and employ group normalisation (\(\epsilon = 10^{-5}\), groups \(= 8\)) to improve batch-independent convergence.
+We set a dropout rate of 0.15 to mitigate overfitting.
 Early stopping with a patience of 12 epochs typically halts training at around 300 epochs, balancing performance and computational cost.